hainegroup/OceanSciences2022/README.md

 ## LLC4320 Tutorial
 1. Follow the same steps as for the LLC90 tutorial, except make sure that when you create your container, you additionally select the `Poseidon` data volume.

-## March '23: The notebooks in this repo are no longer supported with the latest OceanSpy version.
-To see working, supported version of these notebooks visit: https://github.com/hainegroup/Poseidon-share